-If this occurs chaperones should immediately notify Ahpra on 1300 419 495 and ask for the Boundary Monitoring team.
+If this occurs chaperones should immediately notify AHPRA on 1300 419 495 and ask for the Compliance Department in their state or territory.

 Chaperones who are also registered health practitioners should be aware that their obligations as to mandatory reporting under the National Law may still be applicable where they fulfil the role of chaperone.